 The following table shows our Net Sales Tax Revenues for each of the most recent 10 Fiscal Years.
-The Net Sales Tax Revenues show actual receipts in a given Fiscal Year, and may differ from the sales tax revenues shown on our financial statements.
+The Net Sales Tax Revenues show actual receipts in a given Fiscal Year and may differ from the sales tax revenues shown on our financial statements.
 When DART is notified of an overpayment of sales tax, an accounting adjustment is made to reflect the reduction in sales tax revenues in that same fiscal year.
 In two cases where sizeable overpayments were determined to have been made, DART entered into a repayment plan.
 The table below shows sales tax receipts less any repayment installments.
 Since the financial statements reflect a reduction in sales tax revenues for the Fiscal Year in which an overpayment is determined to have been made, rather than in the Fiscal Years over which an overpayment is repaid, the sales tax revenues shown on the financial statements may differ from the Net Sales Tax Revenues shown below.

 Net Sales Tax Revenues (in millions)

 Fiscal Year ended 9/30 Receipts

-2008 \$416.1

 2009 \$377.6

 2010 \$375.5

 2011 \$402.4

 2012 \$432.5

 2013 \$455.7

 2014 \$485.7

 2015 \$518.6

 2016 \$545.1

 2017 \$566.6

-\The amount shown for 2008 includes \$3.6 million that the State Comptroller has determined to be overpayments.
+2018 \$595.6

+^{}The Sales Tax receipts shown above are net of the \$824,000 repayment to the State Comptroller due to past overpayments to DART.
 In 2006, there was a \$13.2 million overpayment.
+Also, in 2008 there was a \$3.6 million overpayments.
 Such amounts are being repaid by DART in quarterly payments through March 2027.
 See "DART's Operations and Performance Results - Sales Tax Revenues and the Net Operating Subsidy."